How to Get Rid of Your Bad Breath

-Bad breath, or halitosis, is a much more common problem than you might think, affecting about one out of every three people to some degree.
+Bad breath, also known as halitosis, is a much more common problem than you might think.
+About one of out every three people deals with it to some degree.

-This might come as a surprise to you because people suffering from bad breath often look for ways to hide it.
-This may mean that sometimes they have to avoid certain events that cause them to come into close contact with others.
+This might come as a surprise to you because people dealing with bad breath often find ways to hide it.
+But it can also mean that they simply avoid certain events that involve close contact with other people.

-In nearly half of the cases, bad breath is caused by the presence of the bacteria that causes plaque on the tongue.
-Sometimes it can also be a result of poor hygiene or a diet that’s rich in sugars and refined products.
+In nearly half of all cases, bad breath is caused by the presence of the bacteria that causes plaque on the tongue.
+It can also be a result of poor hygiene or a diet rich in sugar and processed foods.

-In addition to brushing your teeth after every meal, we recommend that you use a tongue cleaner, a tool that you drag across the surface of your tongue to rid if of the bacteria that accumulates on the surface, particularly if your tongue has a whitish or gray color.
+Along with brushing your teeth after every meal, we suggest that you use a tongue cleaner.
+This is a tool that you drag across the surface of your tongue to get rid of the bad breath-causing bacteria that builds up on the surface.
+You should definitely use one if your tongue has a whitish or gray color.

-You can also try a very old remedy that removes the toxins that build up in your mouth, as well as the upper digestive system.
+You can also try an age-old remedy that helps remove the toxins built-up in your mouth and upper intestines.

-This method is known as the oil rinse, and all you need to do is rinse your mouth for 10 to 15 minutes on an empty stomach using a high-quality vegetable oil.
+This method is called an oil rinse.
+All you need to do is rinse your mouth for 10-15 minutes on an empty stomach, using a high-quality vegetable oil.

-If you’re a smoker, you can’t hope to remedy your halitosis while maintaining this deadly habit.
+If you’re a smoker, you can’t hope to get rid of bad breath and keep up this deadly habit at the same time.

-There are numerous natural therapies that can help you quit smoking, including homeopathy, acupuncture, or Bach flower.
+There are several natural therapies that can help you quit smoking, including homeopathy, acupuncture, or Bach flowers.

-One of the less well-known causes of bad breath is trouble breathing, whether it’s caused by an upper or lower respiratory problem.
-In general, this is related to the presence of mucus and the center of an infection somewhere along the respiratory tract.
+One of the lesser-known causes of bad breath are respiratory problems, whether upper or lower respiratory system.
+In general, it happens because of a mucus build-up and an infection somewhere along the respiratory tract.

-To resolve halitosis that’s caused by a respiratory problem, try following these tips:
+To get rid of bad breath if it’s caused by a respiratory problem, try these tips:

 - Drink at least two liters of water a day, and plenty between meals

-- Don’t consume too many milk or flour products
+- Don’t consume too many dairy or flour products

 - Keep the rooms in your house well ventilated, especially your bedrooms